We’ll show you how to enjoy the perfect Yokohama itinerary with this 3 days in Yokohama, Japan travel guide!

 The streets are now jammed with people, the lights are mesmerising and there’s a distinct uplifting atmosphere about the place.

 Spend a bit of time walking around, getting lost in the alleyways, and trying to figure out what you want to eat,

 You have two options here.
 Either snack your way on all the delicious street food around the area, or pick a busy restaurant, grab a seat with the masses, and get tucked into tasty Chinese cuisine with a Japanese flair.

 When you’re finished make your way back to the hotel and get some sleep.

-BONUS TIP: The Tokyu Railway Company have a deal where you can purchase an unlimited day pass for their transport, and get vouchers for meals at certain restaurants in Chinatown.
+BONUS TIP: The Tokyu Railway Company have a deal where you can purchase an unlimited day pass for their transport, and get vouchers for meals at certain restaurants in Yokohama Chinatown.
 Check it out here.

 Day 3 – Relax and Rejuvenate